pseudo-dynamic/terraform-provider-value/docs/resources/is_known.md

   }
   ```
   Optional
-  guid_seed_addition (String) It serves as addition to each seed of any value_is_fully_known (resource) or value_is_known (resource) within the project if specified in provider, or within the same module if specified in provider-meta.
+  guid_seed_addition (String) It serves as an guid seed addition to those resources that implement guid_seed as an attribute.
+But there are scopes you need to keep in mind: if guid_seed_addition has been specified in the provider block then top-level and nested modules are using the provider block seed addition.
+If guid_seed_addition has been specified in the providermeta block then only the resources of that module are using the module-level seed addition.
+Besides guid_seed, the provider block seed addition, the providermeta block seed addition and the resource type itself will become part of the final seed.
   Placeholders:
   "{workdir}" (Keyword) The actual workdir; equals to terraform's path.root.
 This placeholder is
   recommended because this value won't be dragged along the plan and apply phase in comparison to